gvwilson/thirdbit/src/fiction/leaderboard/index.md

 An.ton cackled.
 "Good."
 Two minutes on the clock,
-and the rush of offloads we had planned so carefully started.
+and the rush of offloads we had planned so carefully ignited.
-A moment later my tablet bleebled as his net worth started to skyrocket.
+My app bleebled as his net worth started to skyrocket.
 Thirty-one.
 Twenty-two.
 Fifteen.